An Evidence-Based Treatment

 In traditional therapy, clients usually decide what is to be discussed during the therapy session.
 In Dialectical Behavior Therapy, the session agenda is driven by the client’s stated goals and what is reported on the diary card.
 Successes and struggles during the past week are then addressed in order to focus on 1) how to decrease ineffective behaviors that interfere with progress toward goals; and 2) how to increase use of skills to do so.
 This focusing of sessions can feel unusual or even uncomfortable to those who have attended therapy frequently in the past, but research has shown it to be effective.

 Unlike traditional approaches, where a client has little contact with their therapist during the week unless there is an emergency, Dialectical Behavior Therapy clients are encouraged to call when they are struggling to use the skills they’ve been learning.
 This access to the therapist speeds up the time needed to apply skills in daily life and achieve stated goals.
+Parents of teens are also encouraged to call for coaching to help them be more skillful in family transactions and support the teens' use of skillful behaviors.
 Clients can even call to resolve a problem with the therapist or to share good news!

 Many traditional approaches discourage what is called self-dislosure, the therapist sharing their personal experiences.
 DBT therapists practice what has been researched to be the highest level of validation, radical genuineness.
 Instead of leaving clients guessing what the therapist may be thinking or experiencing, DBT therapists decide which experiences to share for the benefit of their clients.
 Examples of struggles and skills use are common.